 The Boniuk Center for the Study and Advancement of Religious Tolerance - Rice University (Houston, Texas)The goal of the Boniuk Center at Rice University is to help alleviate religious conflict through researching the conditions that create religious understanding, and finding practical ways to engages communities in these practices.
 The Boniuk Center accomplishes their goals primarily through sponsoring lectures by speakers, promoting media campaigns that encourage religious tolerance and creating educational materials for teachers about religious tolerance.

-Gaia House Interfaith Center - SIUC (Carbondale, Ill.)The Gaia House Interfaith Center is a registered student organization at Southern Illinois University at Carbondale that provides regularly scheduled programs and special events in support of spiritual development, social justice and ecological sustainability.
+Gaia House Interfaith Center - Southern Illinois University-Carbondale (Carbondale, Illinois)The Gaia House Interfaith Center is a registered student organization at Southern Illinois University at Carbondale that provides regularly scheduled programs and special events in support of spiritual development, social justice and ecological sustainability.
 Gaia House Interfaith Center includes two spacious gathering areas with Wi-Fi access, the free-use Dave Columbo Memorial Library, a kitchen, staff offices, rooms rented by organizations compatible to our mission and, on the grounds, the Labyrinth Peace Garden.

 Dialogue and Education Program - Berea College (Berea, Kentucky)As the Campus Christian Center seeks to fulfill its vision of engendering interfaith and inter-religious education, conversation and engagement, the center supports activities and plans programs through which the department hopes to achieve several aims: (1) to develop and nurture an ecumenical Christian atmosphere on campus; (2) to engender interfaith education, conversation and engagement on campus, and (3) to provide a prophetic voice for the unique vision of Berea College.